kunhwiko/concepts/systems-design.md

 ##### Database Types
 ```
-Why not write scripts to query data?
-You must potentially load all the data into memory when running on Python/Java.

 Relational Database : Data stored in table(relations) form and organized in a strict, predefined way (usually supports SQL)
 Non-relational Database : Flexible (non-tabular) form not precisely organized in a predefined way
 SQL : relational, structured/predefined, table-based, less scalability, better for ranged queries, strong consistency